mongodb/docs/source/includes/quick-start/jdk-tls-issue.rst

-.. note:: Known connection issue when using TLS v1.3
+.. important:: Known connection issue when using TLS v1.3

    If you encounter an error connecting to your MongoDB instance or cluster that resembles the following while running your application, you may need